 Going to my team for clarity on problems and for ideas for tackling the issues did three things for me.

 I spotted several problems with our processes from the first week.
 But it wasn’t until I cupped my chin in my hand, leaned in, and listened to my employees that I began to understand the broader issues and what those problems snowballed into.
 My people enlightened me in a way that wasn’t possible through critical observation.

 When I allowed myself to be vulnerable and ask my employees for help, they, in time, began to get to know me, hear me, and, I think, trust me.
 This all led to me building genuine relationships with them.
 Relationships built on trust, not on authority, led to me having many fruitful years with this team.

 3. Buy-in was automatic

 Because it was my employees who stated the problems and generated the solutions, I didn’t have to sell them anything.
-They were on-board from the jump because the ideas were theirs.
-We kept the Quality Circle going for more than a year, sifting through all the pressing issues as a team.
+They were on board from the jump because the ideas were theirs.
+We kept the Quality Circle going for over a year, sifting through all the pressing issues as a team.
 And we were productive and focused the entire time we worked together.